zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airodump-ng.md

        Lost   It  means  lost packets coming from the client.
-To determine the number of packets lost, there is a sequence field on every  non- control frame, so you can subtract the second last sequence numâ€ ber from the last sequence number and you know how many  packets you have lost.
+To determine the number of packets lost, there is a sequence field on every  non- control frame, so you can subtract the second last sequence num ber from the last sequence number and you know how many  packets you have lost.